Entitlement Management System for SaaS (2026 Guide)

 No manual toggles are required.
 The entitlement rules handle the transition automatically.

 An account might purchase 1 million AI tokens upfront.
 Each request deducts from that balance.
-When the balance reaches zero, additional token usage is restricted until more credits are added.

 Managing entitlements at this level keeps usage tracking, billing, and product behavior tightly connected, reducing security risks caused by manual overrides.

-An account may receive a higher API limit, additional seats, early access to certain features, or restrictions customized for partner organizations.
-Overrides attach directly to the account record and adjust entitlements without branching product logic.
+An account may receive a higher API limit, additional seats, early access to certain features, or restrictions customized for business partners.

 This keeps access management predictable while still supporting negotiated terms.